geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Wpmed** [[00:43:34](https://www.youtube.com/watch?v=m7zQq40dr2M&t=2614)]
 Yeah, it was driving me crazy that everything worked, and benchmark was always just timing out.
-And yeah, it was because...
+And yeah, it was because..
-Because group dims was not just for...
+Because group dims was not just for..
 So at first I thought the original limit dims was just for when you have a 4D global dim and you want to limit it to 3D, but it was not just for that.
-So it can also group together dims when... when the global max length is equal to your dims length.
+So it can also group together dims when.. when the global max length is equal to your dims length.
 And it errored out because on NVBeam, it chose the split dim strategy, which is slower.
 So that was the reason.